 It may be possible to claim a reduction in court fees (also known as remission) which can reduce the overall cost of getting divorced.
 We have built a simple court fee calculator that estimates if the total contribution you will be expected to pay if anything.

 Legal aid is only available in divorce cases if there has been domestic abuse (including financial abuse), violence or child abduction.
-But means-tested legal aid is available for mediation – click here to find out if you are eligible.
+But means-tested legal aid is available for mediation.

 Some solicitors will allow their clients to delay paying their legal fees until their divorce has been finalised and they have reached a financial settlement.

 How can Divorce-Online help you today?